esskay0000/RedBlue/README.md

 4. Classify the RSS data.
-You'll need to go into _predict.py_ and adjust the path to the dataset (news source) that you wish to analyze, and you'll also need to make sure the script is pulling the pickled models from the right directory.

-(Modify the paths in lines 51 and 81)
+You'll need to go into _predict.py_ and adjust the path to the dataset (news source) that you wish to analyze, and you'll also need to make sure the script is pulling the pickled models from the right directory (modify the paths in lines 51 and 81).

     ```
 $ python predict.py